Luigi Lavecchia

-Luigi Lavecchia (born 25 August 1981 in Turin) is an Italian former footballer who played for as a defender.
+Luigi Lavecchia (born 25 August 1981) is an Italian former footballer who played for as a defender.
 He is a current manager.

 Career

 Lavecchia was born in Turin and started out as a youth player with home-town club Juventus.
 He had then spells in Serie B with five different clubs: Crotone, Ascoli, Messina, Arezzo, Bologna and in Ligue 1 with Le Mans.

 Bologna

 In the summer of 2007, Luigi Lavecchia signed with the Serie B team Bologna with whom he promoted to Serie A.

 Romania

 In February 2011, he signed with the Romanian club FCM Târgu Mureş to play in Liga 1.